 Before you know it, it's the middle of October, and everyone needs to get end-of-year budgets and paperwork together, there's another trade event or product launch, and 'The Problem' languishes on the back burner.

 It's just the nature of things.
 But it doesn't have to be.

-Many firms have adopted Agile and other work processes to avoid the more typical waterfall process, and move projects forward with more momentum.
+Many firms have implemented Agile and other work processes, and they help move projects forward with more momentum.